Required COBRA notices and deadlines

 COBRA coverage typically lasts:

-- 36 months for other qualifying events affecting dependents (e.g., divorce or death of the employee)
+• 36 months for qualifying events affecting dependents (e.g., divorce or death of the employee)

-Some circumstances can shorten this duration.
-For instance, if premiums are not paid on time, coverage can end early.
-If coverage ends before the standard period, the plan administrator must issue a Notice of Early Termination, explaining the reason and effective date.
+Coverage may end early if premiums are not paid on time.
+In these cases, the plan administrator must issue a Notice of Early Termination explaining the reason and effective date.

 COBRA notice timeline and responsibilities

-- Plan administrators have 14 days (or 44 days total from the qualifying event if the employer is also the administrator) to send out the COBRA Election Notice to qualified beneficiaries.
+• Plan administrators then have 14 days (or 44 days total from the qualifying event if the employer is also the administrator) to send the COBRA Election Notice to qualified beneficiaries.

 Timely coordination is critical to avoid compliance issues.